quicwg/base-drafts/draft-thomson-quic-invariants.md

 injection of Version Negotiation packets by off-path attackers.

 An endpoint that receives a Version Negotiation packet might change the version that it decides to use for subsequent packets.
-This usually involves starting an interaction over from scratch.
 The conditions under which an endpoint changes QUIC version will depend on the version of QUIC that it chooses.

 See {{QUIC-TRANSPORT}} for a more thorough description of how an endpoint that supports QUIC version 1 generates and consumes a Version Negotiation packet.